Formatted output

 ~Ns

-argument is any text representation (list of numeric character codes, list of single-character atoms, atom, or string type), from which at most the first N characters are printed.
-If N is zero or if N is omitted, it defaults to the length of the string.
-If the string is shorter than N then it is printed in full.
+argument is any text representation (list of numeric character codes, list of single-character atoms, atom, or string type).
+If N is given, exactly N characters are printed, truncating or space-padding the text to the right, as necessary.
+If N is omitted, it defaults to the length of the text, i.e. the text is printed in full.

 ~~